entmike/hana-dpagent/README.md

 ## Running Example in Docker Compose

+Note: This example assumes:

+  1. You built your Docker Image called `dpagent-image`
-Note: This example assumes you are running an existing HANA Express (2.0 SP3 in this case) with a hostname of `hxe` and a pre-existing docker volume named `hana-express`.
+  2. You are running an existing HANA Express (2.0 SP3 in this case) with a hostname of `hxe` and a pre-existing docker volume named `hana-express`.

 ```yaml
 version: '2'